 - Staff List.

-- Copy of the lease, deed, ground lease or "use agreement" for
+- Copy of the lease, deed, ground lease or use agreement for your facility.

 Printed materials should be on one-sided 8.5" x 11" paper

 (audits can be on two-sided paper), held together by clips